Divy1211/TGBot/docs/commands/functional.md

     4. <span style="color:pink">Parameters</span>:
     5. <span style="color:red">Normal Flow</span>: Ping the promotion role.
     6. <span style="color:red">Alternate Flow 1</span>: If the promotion role is not set, show an appropriate error message
-    7. <span style="color:red">Alternate Flow 2</span>: If the current time is not at least `promotionCooldown` seconds after the `lastPromotion` of the `Guild` instance, show a mesasge saying that the promotion is not allowed.
+    7. <span style="color:red">Alternate Flow 2</span>: If the current time is not at least `promotionCooldown` seconds after the `lastPromotion` of the `Guild` instance, show a message saying that the promotion is not allowed.

 19. `promo_sub`
     1. <span style="color:pink">Purpose</span>: allow a user to add themselves to the promotion role (if set) of the `Guild`.